vitalygv/calculator/README.md

 # calculator

 This is a project of an on-screen calculator using JavaScript, HTML, and CSS.

-Includes animated buttons and solar panels.
+Includes animated buttons.
 +/- button added.
 Each click on "=" button repeats last operation on the result on display.
+Keyboard support added.

  To add/change:
-- add keyboard support
 - add second display string with calculation steps display